nwthomas/typescript-article-code/README.md

 # TYPESCRIPT ARTICLE CODE

-This repository contains the solution code for Nathan Thomas' article on TypeScript.
+This repository contains the solution and working code for Nathan Thomas' article on [How to Become a TypeScript Badass](https://hackernoon.com/how-to-become-a-typescript-badass-0o213e4v).

 ## GETTING STARTED